 There is an increasing number of individuals and families in the world who are learning to cope with the struggles of food allergies.
 This entity is not partial to race, religion, socioeconomic status or gender.
 It has no determined age of onset, it has no known definitive genetic trigger or cure.
 It is simply something we, as families, are just trying to survive on a daily basis….and, along with scientists, physicians and many other advocates, are working hard to understand and rectify.

-Since a significant portion of this blog is meant to center around our family’s journey through life, many of those steps already taken carry the food allergy imprint.
-To help you, the reader, understand from where we are coming on this part of the adventure, I felt it was important to share a little of our story with you so we can hopefully find yet another way to connect through experience.
+Since a significant portion of this blog is meant to center around our family’s journey, many of those steps already carry or will carry the food allergy imprint.
+To help you, the reader, understand our situation a little better, I felt it was important to share a little background with you so we can hopefully find yet another way to connect through experience.

 ~ Let’s start at the beginning ~